tiran/defusedxml/README.txt

   REXML::Document.entity_expansion_limit = 0

+libxml-ruby and hpricot don't expand entities in their default configuration.

 PHP
 ---

 PHP's SimpleXML API is vulnerable to quadratic entity expansion and loads entites from local and remote resources.
+The option ``LIBXML_NONET`` disables network access but still allows local file access. ``LIBXML_NOENT`` seems to have no effect on entity expansion in PHP 5.4.6.

 C# / .NET / Mono